Clasp technology to knot homology via the affine Grassmannian: Rickard complexes and relations

-The composition in (\ref{eq:temp2}) factors through $\1_{-\l} \F^{(\l+r+s-1)} \E^{s-2}$ which contains no summands $\A$.
-This means that the $\A$-rank of the composition in (\ref{eq:temp2}) is zero and hence the $\A$-rank of (\ref{eq:temp1}) and (\ref{eq:temp3}) are the same.
-Repeating this argument we find that the $\A$-rank of (\ref{eq:temp1}) is the same as the $\A$-rank of the composition
+where we omit the grading shifts for convenience.
+The composition (\ref{eq:temp2}) factors through $\F^{(\l+r+s-1)} \E^{s-2}$ which contains no summands $\A$.
+So its $\A$-rank is zero which means that (\ref{eq:temp1}) and (\ref{eq:temp3}) have the same $\A$-rank.
+Applying this fact repeatedly we find that the two compositions